DelroyGayle/manx-airlines-booking-system-pp4-version2/README.md

 ## Deployment

-The project is deployed on Render.
+The project is deployed on Render.<br>
 All credit goes to Sophia Iroegbu and her tutorial [How to Deploy a Django App on Render](https://www.freecodecamp.org/news/deploying-a-django-app-to-render/) which worked flawlessly.<br><br>
 These are the steps in order to deploy on Render:
 1. Regarding your project - ensure you have PostgreSQL Database setup - for my project, [ElephantSQL Postgres](https://www.elephantsql.com/) was used
      + However alternatively there is an option to create a PostgreSQL database within Render
 2. Create a Render account - either via Github itself or use your own email address
    - Either way, you will need to use your email address to confirm registration with Render
-3. Once you have signed up, then proceed to Set Up a PostgreSQL Database if no setup already exists - skip Steps 3,5,6 if you already have a Database setup
+3. Once you have signed up, then proceed to Set Up a PostgreSQL Database if no setup already exists <br>- *skip Steps 3,5,6 if you already have a Database setup*
    - go to the Render dashboard and Click the **New +** button, hover over **PostgreSQL**, and click it
    - Next, define your database settings by giving your *database instance* a unique name
    - For **Region**, use **Frankfurt (EU Central)** if you are based in Europe